 - types and values of most components are not critical - other CMOS NAND like 74HC00 would work also (might be slower though), small signal diodes I've used were actually scavenged from old motherboards, same as 1206 capacitors near the voltage regulator

-- voltage regulator (3V MCP1700) actually requires only single 1u capacitor at output - most likely any "big" capacitors from old motherboard or graphic card would work (0805 can be solered as well as 1206)
+- voltage regulator (3V MCP1700) actually requires only single 1u capacitor at output - most likely any "big" capacitors from old motherboard or graphics card would work (0805 can be soldered as well as 1206)

 - used voltage regulator is rated for up to 6V input voltage (power supply)